searxng/searxng/docs/index.rst

 .. sidebar:: be a part

    SearXNG is driven by an open community, come join us!
-You can :ref:`donate
-   <donate>`, but much more we appreciate contributions.
-Don't hesitate, no
-   need to be an *expert*, everyone can contribute:
+Don't hesitate, no need to be an *expert*, everyone can contribute:

    - `help to improve translations <https://translate.codeberg.org/projects/searxng/searxng/>`_